basantab/emtools/README.md

 The easiest way to manage the libraries needed to run the transform_particles.py  script is to install <a href="https://www.anaconda.com/products/individual">Anaconda</a>, and use it to generate the <code>py37</code> environment, with a version scipy that has the Rotation object.

-1) Install Anaconda following the instruction in their website.
+1) Install Anaconda following the instructions in their website.

 2) Clone this repository: